QR5.5.3 Spin Spreads

 b.
 If the request is accepted, restart the server processing in a physical event.

-The share phase passes on all processing, not just of mass, but also the charge remainder.
-These remainders don’t affect the gravity of small objects much, but between opposite charges they cancel.
-This makes the network cycle complete faster, because the share phase has less processing to pass on.
-In contrast, between same-charge bodies the remainders add, so the cycle slows down because the share phase has more processing to pass on.
-Charged bodies then interact to speed up or slow down the quantum field between them.
+Note the share phase passes on all processing, not just of mass also of charge.
+Charge remainders don’t affect the gravity of small objects much, but between opposite charges they cancel, so network cycles complete faster there because the share phase has less processing to pass on.
+In contrast, between same-charge bodies the remainders add, so the cycle slows down because the share phase is passing on more processing.
+Charged bodies then interact to speed up or slow down the quantum field in the space between them.

 Opposite charges speed up the field between them, so they restart there more often, as servers accept requests on a first-come first-served basis.
-This makes them move together, i.e. attract.
+They then move together, i.e. attract.
 Conversely, same charges restart less often in the slower field between them, so they move apart, i.e. repel.
 Charges then attract or repel by biasing the speed of the quantum field between them.

-It follows that charges move other charges as gravity does, not by pushing or pulling, but by changing the space between them to alter their natural tremble.
-Matter constantly moves microscopically, so if it happens more often one way, it moves macroscopically, but while gravity alters the quantum field strength, charge alters its speed.
+It follows that charges move each other not by pushing or pulling but by altering the quantum field between them to bias their natural tremble.
+Matter constantly moves microscopically so if it occurs more often one way, it moves macroscopically, but while gravity does this by changing the quantum field strength, charge does it by changing its speed.

 Why is charge stronger than gravity for small objects?
 In competitions where speed counts, like running, a team that is 5% faster than others wins all the races, not just 5% more.
-Where matter restarts is also a winner-takes-all competition where speed counts, so a slight increase in speed can have a big effect, so charge effects are stronger than gravity because they bias speed not strength.
+A matter restart is also a winner-takes-all competition where speed counts, so a slight increase in speed can have a big effect.
+Charge effects are then stronger than gravity because they bias speed not strength.

 Gravity and charge move matter by biasing the quantum field differently, namely: